 Sporadically, Zscaler customers have reported the following issues while accessing Google Search services through the Zscaler platform:

-Zscaler has taken multiple steps to mitigate the aforementioned issues:
+Zscaler has taken multiple steps to mitigate these issues:

 Zscaler recommends that customers enable SSL inspection, so Zscaler can insert an XFF header in each request.
 Inserting an XFF header allows Google to isolate the offending client, without affecting the traffic of other clients.

-In addition to working with Google, Zscaler has also added monitoring capabilities to detect Google Captcha on its ZEN dynamically where a signature pattern has been added to detect Google Captcha incidents and the Zscaler Operations team is alerted in real-time when a Captcha incident happens.
-When a Captcha is detected, Zscaler may add IP addresses to the affected ZEN or rotate IP addresses to reduce the likelihood of this issue.
+In addition to working with Google, Zscaler has also added monitoring capabilities to dynamically detect Google Captcha on our Zscaler Enforcement Nodes (ZENs).
+To do this, Zscaler added a signature pattern to detect Google Captcha incidents and the Zscaler Operations team is alerted in real-time when a Captcha incident happens.
+When a Captcha is detected, Zscaler might add IP addresses to the affected ZEN or rotate IP addresses to reduce the likelihood of this issue occurring again.

-Geolocation errors may occur when the Zscaler data center IP address ranges are incorrectly interpreted by Google’s Geo-IP mapping system.
-This may lead to an IP address being incorrectly mapped to a different region.
-For example, an IP address in Miami may map to an IP address in Mexico City.
+Geolocation errors might occur when the Zscaler data center IP address ranges are incorrectly interpreted by Google's Geo-IP mapping system.
+This might lead to an IP address being incorrectly mapped to a different region.
+For example, an IP address in Miami might map to an IP address in Mexico City.

 To resolve this issue, Zscaler has shared its IP ranges with Google and barring a rare corruption of the Geo-IP system, this issue is fixed.

-Please note that suggestions in this tech note reduce the likelihood that these issues will occur, but they may not completely resolve them.
-Zscaler will continue to work with Google to resolve these issues permanently and will update this tech note accordingly.
+The suggestions provided in this article reduces the likelihood that these issues will occur, but they might not completely resolve them.
+Zscaler will continue to work with Google to resolve these issues permanently.